zeyd31/S2ORC_Exp500v1/README.md

 # Evaluation and Ranking
 The evaluation of the results will focus on the extraction of attribute values, irrespective of their position in the document.
-This is particularly important for attributes such as title, which may appear in multiple places within a document.
+This is particularly important for attributes, which may appear in multiple places within a document such as *title*.

 The primary goal is to ensure accurate extraction of the attribute values, regardless of their location.
-Therefore, the positions of the attributes will not be considered during evaluation.
+Therefore, the positions of the attributes **will not** be considered during evaluation.

 The ranking of participants will be based on the `F1 score`, which provides a balanced measure of precision and recall.